tonytins/ryubook/README.md

 # RyuBook

-RyuBook is a ePub generator that uses Pandoc for generation.
+RyuBook is a ePub generator written in C#.
+It uses Markdown as a source and Pandoc for generation.
+To easily build as a self-contained standalone executable, use the ``publish.sh`` or ``publish.ps1`` scripts.

 ## Authors